 The following table confirms which documents you need to submit based on the type of organisation you are.
+If you are a new organisation, we may ask you to provide a copy of a recent bank statement for your organisation.

-Organisation Type Governing Document Previous Years Accounts Copies of last 3 months Bank Statements Lease / Freehold Document (if a capital project over £20,000) Fully constituted organisation, association or trust (an organisation generally within the community/voluntary sector with its own constitution or memorandum and articles of association) Yes Yes If requested by Groundwork UK Yes Community Amateur Sports Clubs (CASC), Community Interest Company, limited by guarantee only (CIC) or Industrial Provident Society (IPS) Yes Yes If requested by Groundwork UK Yes Local Authorities (county councils, metropolitan district councils, unitary authorities, district council and the London boroughs), Local Education Authority other public sector statutory bodies (parish and town councils) No No No Yes Voluntary aided or controlled schools and independent school or college Yes Yes If requested by Groundwork UK Yes Foundation school or college or academies Yes Yes If requested by Groundwork UK Yes Institute of further or higher education No No No Yes
+Organisation Type Governing Document Previous Years Accounts Copies of last 3 months Bank Statements Lease / Freehold Document (if a capital project over £20,000) Fully constituted organisation, association or trust (an organisation generally within the community/voluntary sector with its own constitution or memorandum and articles of association) Yes Yes If requested by Groundwork UK Yes Community Amateur Sports Clubs (CASC), Community Interest Company, limited by guarantee only (CIC) or Industrial Provident Society (IPS) Yes Yes If requested by Groundwork UK Yes Local Authorities (county councils, metropolitan district councils, unitary authorities, district council and the London boroughs), Local Education Authority other public sector statutory bodies (parish and town councils) No No No Yes

+Voluntary aided or controlled schools and independent school or college Yes Yes If requested by Groundwork UK Yes Foundation school or college or academies Yes Yes If requested by Groundwork UK Yes Institute of further or higher education No No No Yes